The Top 10 Tips To Spice Up Your Sex Life And Improve Your Marriage

 Sex is not fun.
 Remember when it was?
 The issues mentioned above were not present then.
 In other words it is likely that you talked more, broke from routines, shared more of your lives together and showed your partner how interested you were in them.
 Sex and intimacy was easier and more fun.
 When that part of the relationship is not nurtured, the couple may feel disconnected from each other.

-Top 10 Tips to Improve Your Marriage
+Top 10 Tips to Spice Up Your Boring Relationship

 Tip 1: Decide that you want to change things up.
 Make a conscious decision that you want to improve your relationship by stepping up your game.
 Discuss this decision so that you are both in agreement.